githubEdit

 GTFOBins

-Search in https://gtfobins.github.io/ if you can execute any binary with "Shell" property
+Search in https://gtfobins.github.io/arrow-up-right if you can execute any binary with "Shell" property

 Chroot Escapes

-From wikipedia: The chroot mechanism is not intended to defend against intentional tampering by privileged (root) users.
+From wikipediaarrow-up-right: The chroot mechanism is not intended to defend against intentional tampering by privileged (root) users.
 On most systems, chroot contexts do not stack properly and chrooted programs with sufficient privileges may perform a second chroot to break out.
 Usually this means that to escape you need to be root inside the chroot.

 Root + CWD